 We would be classified as a passive foreign investment company, or PFIC, for any taxable year if, after the application of certain look-through rules, either: (i) 75% or more of our gross income for such year is "passive income" (as defined in the relevant provisions of the Internal Revenue Code of 1986, as amended), or (ii) 50% or more of the value of our assets (generally determined on the basis of a quarterly average) during such year is attributable to assets that produce or are held for the production of passive income.
-We have not yet completed our PFIC analysis for our 2020 taxable year.
-However, this is a factual determination that must be made annually after the close of each taxable year.
+Based on the estimated composition of our income, assets and operations, we do not believe that we were classified as a PFIC for U.S. federal income tax purposes for the taxable year ended December 31, 2020.
+The determination of whether we are classified as a PFIC is a factual determination that must be made annually after the close of each taxable year.
 Moreover, this determination will depend on, among other things, the composition of our income and assets, as well as the value of our assets (which for purposes of the PFIC determination may fluctuate with our market capitalization).
 The United States Internal Revenue Service, or IRS, or a court may disagree with our expectations.
 Therefore, there can be no assurance that we were not a PFIC for our 2020 taxable year or will not be classified as a PFIC in the current taxable year or in the future.
 Certain adverse U.S. federal income tax consequences could apply to a U.S. Holder (as defined in "Material income tax considerations-Material U.S. federal income tax considerations for U.S. holders") if we are treated as a PFIC for any taxable year during which such U.S. Holder (defined below) holds our ordinary shares, including (1) the treatment of all or a portion of any gain on disposition of our ordinary shares as ordinary income, (2) the application of an interest charge with respect to such gain and certain dividends and (3) compliance with certain reporting requirements.